Writer Calvin Trillin once said, “I never did very well in math, I could never seem to persuade the teacher that I hadn’t meant my answers literally.”

 #3 Just use a calculator to figure it out.

-In a recent survey, 63% of Americans said they have trouble with basic math.
 At some point, you’ve experienced dining out in a group where at least one (or many) members become frazzled, unsure of how much to contribute, along with tip and tax.

 Even with tip applications on smart phones, many people do not understand how to apply the information.
 Using a calculator is senseless, if you don’t understand the steps behind getting an answer.
 Calculators should be an efficient compliment to finding an answer, checking your work, not the sole instrument if you don’t understand.